-The Salvation Army National Youth Band is a brass band which exists to engage churches and communities in worship and outreach through their ministry weekends.
-They seek to encourage and support developing brass musicians throughout New Zealand.
+The Salvation Army National Youth Band (NYB) supports churches and communities in worship and outreach through regular ministry weekends.
+Additionally, the band seek to encourage and support developing Salvation Army brass musicians throughout New Zealand.

-Partnering with the Creative Ministries Department, the NYB also undertakes service at large scale events and provides training opportunities as required.
+Partnering with The Salvation Army's Creative Ministries Department, the NYB also undertakes service at large scale events and provides training opportunities as required.

 The CD's 17 tracks include a variety of styles, including the upbeat ‘Make His Praise Glorious’, with electric guitars and keyboards; the Latin-inspired ‘El Es El Senor (He is the Lord)’; and ‘Fanfare and Flourishes’, a modern ‘test-piece’ style work featuring the tune ‘The Power of Your Love.’
 People with a more traditional taste in brass music will certainly enjoy ‘Cairo Red Shield’ and the beautiful meditation ‘Sanctus’.